-The Upper Klamath River Valley Groundwater Basin is the largest groundwater basin in the North Coast Hydrologic Region, encompassing approximately 161,260 acres.
+- The Upper Klamath River Valley Groundwater Basin is the largest groundwater basin in the North Coast Hydrologic Region, encompassing approximately 161,260 acres.
 It is the most heavily used of the Region's basins, and is shared with users across the Oregon border.
 It is composed of two subbasins the Tule Lake and Lower Klamath Lake Subbasins.
 The primary water-bearing formations include Tertiary to Quaternary lake deposits and volcanics.
-Recharge occurs through infiltration of surface water from channels, lakes and sumps of the Lower Klamath and Tule Lake basins along with underflow from adjacent, rapidly-replenished volcanic rocks.

-The Santa Rosa Valley Groundwater Basin in Sonoma County is the second largest groundwater basin in the Region, encompassing approximately 79,000 acres.
-It is located within the larger 167,410acre Santa Rosa Plain watershed, which includes all of the Mark West Creek watershed (161.410 acres) with areas to the northwest and south of the Mark West Creek watershed boundary added to include most of the Santa Rosa Plain groundwater subbasin as defined by the California Department of Water Resources.
+Recharge occurs through infiltration of surface water from channels, lakes and sumps of the Lower Klamath and Tule Lake basins along with underflow from adjacent, rapidly-replenished volcanic rocks. - The Santa Rosa Valley Groundwater Basin in Sonoma County is the second largest groundwater basin in the Region, encompassing approximately 79,000 acres.
+It is located within the larger 167,410acre Santa Rosa Plain watershed, which includes all of the Mark West Creek watershed (161,410 acres) with areas to the northwest and south of the Mark West Creek watershed boundary added to include most of the Santa Rosa Plain groundwater subbasin as defined by the California Department of Water Resources.
 The Mark West Creek watershed includes the Mark West Creek, Santa Rosa Creek and Laguna de Santa Rosa basins.
-The four principal aquifer units are the Glen Ellen Formation, Wilson Grove Formation, Petaluma Formation and the Sonoma Volcanics.
+The four principal aguifer units are the Glen Ellen Formation, Wilson Grove Formation, Petaluma Formation and the Sonoma Volcanics.
 Significant sources of recharge are infiltration of precipitation, infiltration from streams, and irrigation-return flow (USGS 2013)., the Santa Rosa Plain Groundwater Sustainability Agency is developing a Groundwater Sustainability Plan, which is expected to be completed in 2021.

 DWR ranks the Region's groundwater basins and sub-basins as "high," "medium," or "low" priority for monitoring/ response.
 DWR currently requires compliance with CASGEM and the SGMA only in high and medium priority basins, and restricts many of its funding programs to these same basins (Revelle 2014).
-There are no high priority basins in the North Coast Region, but there are five medium priority basins (the 58 remaining basins are designated as low or very low priority) (see SGMA Basin Prioritization Dashboard Final 2018).
-They are:
+There are no high priority basins in the North Coast Region, but there are seven medium priority basins, listed below (the 56 remaining basins are designated as low or very low priority) (SGMA Basin Prioritization Dashboard Final 2019).
+For the most recent basin prioritization information, please check the SGMA Basin Prioritization Web Page.

-- Klamath River Valley Tulelake (1-002.01)
+- Tulelake (1-002.01)

 - Butte Valley (1-003)

+- Shasta Valley (1-004)

 - Scott River Valley (1-005)

 - Eel River Valley (1-010)

+- Santa Rosa Plain (1-055.01)

 - Ukiah Valley (1-052)